 Can two seemingly opposing emotions reside in us at the same time?

-Wendy felt a a wave of relief flow through her when Donald passed away.
-It had be a hard and cruel fight for him and a hard and exhausting time for her.
+Wendy felt a a wave of relief flow through her when Donald slipped away.
+It’s a debilitating and cruel disease and it had been a hard fight for him and an extremely exhausting time for Wendy.